Portland panoramic view

 Portland: My Jurassic Adventure

-The Moment That Stays With Me: Holding a perfect 180-million-year-old ammonite I found myself on the beach while waves crashed and the lighthouse beam swept overhead – time travel in my hand.
+The Moment That Stays With Me: Holding a perfect 180-million-year-old ammonite I found myself on the beach while waves crashed and the lighthouse beam swept overhead – time travel in my hand, connecting me to an ocean that predates humanity, mountains, even grass.

 Getting Around Portland